sodiadrhain/stackoverflow-api-clone/README.md

 # Stackoverflow API

-This is the api collection for a clone stackoverflow api Api contains:
+This is the api collection for a clone stackoverflow api.

+Api contains:
 1. Authentication
 2. Questions (asking and replying)